 How can I learn to let go?

 The first step of letting go is learning how to relax.
 If you struggle to unwind, contacting a life coach could be the solution for you.
-Finding a haven of serenity will give you the foundations you need to forget about your troubles and takes your foot of the gas.
+Finding a haven of serenity will give you the foundations you need to forget about your troubles and take your foot off the gas.
 Slowing down your rhythm will help you reconnect with your body and your loved ones.

 The next step is learning to open up to other people naturally without controlling your emotions.
 Knowing how much you mean to your friends and family will make moments with them so much more special.
 Break down the barriers and reveal who you really are.